indyrocks001/AmirJ/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey support engineer has led me to develop a passion in cybersecurity.
+I am now craving to transition into this field, specifically aiming to be a part of the Cybersecurity workforce and making a difference in every day opportunities.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]